ajwdewit/pcse/doc/code.rst

     7. External dependencies on state/rate variables of other SimulationObjects.
     8. The exceptions that are raised under which conditions.

-One or more of these sections may be excluded when they are not appropriate for the SimulationObject that is described.
+One or more of these sections may be excluded when they are not relevant for the SimulationObject that is described.

 The table specifying the simulation parameters has the following columns: